Relations among Hamiltonian, area-preserving, and non-wandering flows on surfaces: Introduction

-Here the extended orbit space ${S}/{v_{\mathrm{ex}}}$ is a quotient space $S/\sim$ defined by $x \sim y$ if either $x$ and $y$ are contained a multi-saddle connection or there is an orbit which contains $x$ and $y$ but is not contained in any multi-saddle connections.
+Note that an extended orbit for the flow in the previous theorem is equivalent to the concept of ``demi-caract{\'e}ristique'' in the sense of Poincar{\'e} \cite{poincare1881memoire} and so that the extended orbit space is the quotient space collapsing ``demi-caract{\'e}ristiques'' into singletons.
+Moreover, this quotient space is an analogous concept to a Reeb graph of a function.
 The non-existence of directed cycles can not be replaced by the non-existence of closed transversals in the previous theorem (see the third example as in Figure~\ref{non_dc} in \S \ref{example}).
-On the sphere, there is no difference between Hamiltonian flows and non-wandering flows under the finite existence of singular points as follows.
+There is no difference in the sphere between Hamiltonian and non-wandering flows under the finiteness of singular points as follows.

 \begin{main_cor} Let $v$ be a flow with finitely many singular points on a compact surface $S$ contained in a sphere.
 The following statements are equivalent: \\ $(1)$ The flow $v$ is non-wandering. \\ $(2)$ The flow $v$ is area-preserving. \\ $(3)$ The flow $v$ is divergence-free. \\ $(4)$ The flow $v$ is Hamiltonian. \end{main_cor}